 This also has applications for safely engineering a portfolio to targeted levels of return and risk.

-If investors can efficiently create better optimized portfolios where they’re improving their return to risk ratio by 2x to 5x what they would under the traditional management approach, they achieve the same returns at less risk, better returns at the same risk, or some permutation thereof.
+If investors can efficiently create better optimized portfolios where they’re improving their return to risk ratio by 2x to 5x what they would under the traditional management approach, they achieve:

 Being able to diversify well and having a strategic asset allocation mix is critical for long-term investment success.